-Area E - Minimum of three semester hours required 3 hrs EDUC 5500 Educational Statistics (or equivalent) Total Required Hours nrs COURSE DESCRIPTIONS SPED 5501-Exceptional Child (3-0) A survey course satisfying House Bill 671 and focusing on the characteristics, identification, prevalence and programm exceptionality areas for which children and youth may obtain special educational services. ning of SPED 5512 -Characteristics of Children and Youth with Mild Learning, Intellectual, and/or Behavioral Disabilities (3-0) A study of the commonality of characteristics leading to the identification, placement and service models for children wit learning and behavior problems.
-Prerequisites: SPED 5501 or SPED 2230 . th mild (3-0) Study of the nature and characteristics of children and youth eligible for services in intellectual disabilities on the severe, rate, and mild levels.
-Perquisites: SPED 5501 or SPED 2230. moder- SPED 5522 -Teaching the Preschool Exceptional Child (3-0) This course emphasizes the methods, modes of evaluating and other skills required for the teaching of preschool handic infants and toddlers.
-The areas to be covered include stimulation training, readiness programming, academic and social awards services delivery systems. capped areness SPED 5524 -Instructional Strategies for Teaching the Mildly Disabled (3-0) Principles, implementation and evaluative criteria for inclusion of systematic instruction, task analysis and behavioral manag used for the instruction of children/youth with mild learning and behavioral problems.
-Prerequisites SPED 5501 or SPED 2230. gement SPED 5525 -Instructional Strategies for Intellectual Disabilities (3-0) The cyclical process of assessment, planning, implementation and evaluation is emphasized.
-Teaching methods and materi group instruction, as well as individualized instruction are highlighted. ials for SPED 5530 - Counseling Parents of Exceptional Children (3-0) A study of parent involvement in the delivery of services to handicapped children focuses on individualized educational gramming, counseling approaches and agency involvement. al pro- SPED 5542 - Behavior Modification for Special Education Students (3-0) Application of behavior modification principles and behavior analysis in both general and special education classrooms.
-SPED 5545 - Educational Assessment of Exceptional Children 3-0) Focuses on the use of evaluation to determine classification and eligibility, to plan individualized education programs (IEP to evaluate teacher effectiveness and pupil progress. 's) and and behavior modification principles are the primary theoretical systems that are explored.
+A survey course satisfying House Bill 671 and focusing on the characteristics, identification, prevalence and programming of exceptionality areas for which children and youth may obtain special educational services.

+SPED 5512 - Characteristics of Children and Youth 3(3-0) A study of the commonality of characteristics leading to the identification, placement and service models for children with mild 3(3-0) A study of the commonality of characteristics leading to the identification, placement and service models for children with mild 3(3-0) SPED 5515 - Nature and Characteristics of Intellectual Disabilities 3(3-0) Study of the nature and characteristics of children and youth eligible for services in intellectual disabilities on the severe, moderate, and mild levels.
+Perquisites: SPED 5501 or SPED 2230.
+SPED 5522 - Teaching the Preschool Exceptional Child 3(3-0) This course emphasizes the methods, modes of evaluating and other skills required for the teaching of preschool handicapped infants and toddlers.
+The areas to be covered include stimulation training, readiness programming, academic and social awareness and services delivery systems.
+SPED 5524 - Instructional Strategies for Teaching the Mildly Disabled 3(3-0) Principles, implementation and evaluative criteria for inclusion of systematic instruction, task analysis and behavioral management used for the instruction of children/youth with mild learning and behavioral problems.
+Prerequisites SPED 5501 or SPED 2230.

+The cyclical process of assessment, planning, implementation and evaluation is emphasized.
+Teaching methods and materials for group instruction, as well as individualized instruction are highlighted.

+A study of parent involvement in the delivery of services to handicapped children focuses on individualized educational programming, counseling approaches and agency involvement.

+Application of behavior modification principles and behavior analysis in both general and special education classrooms.

+Focuses on the use of evaluation to determine classification and eligibility, to plan individualized education programs (IEPs) and to evaluate teacher effectiveness and pupil progress.